Efficient Large Language Models: A Survey: Introduction

 \end{itemize}

-In addition to the survey, we have established a GitHub repository where we compile the papers featured in the survey, organizing them with the same taxonomy: \href{https://github.com/AIoT-MLSys-Lab/EfficientLLMs}{https://github.com/AIoT-MLSys-Lab/Efficient-LLMs-Survey}.
+In addition to the survey, we have established a \textbf{GitHub repository} where we compile the papers featured in this survey at \href{https://github.com/AIoT-MLSys-Lab/Efficient-LLMs-Survey}{https://github.com/AIoT-MLSys-Lab/Efficient-LLMs-Survey}.
 We will actively maintain it and incorporate new research as it emerges.

-Although there are a few surveys on LLMs~\cite{Zhao2023ASO, chang2023survey, wang2023aligning, kaddour2023challenges}, this survey provides a focused review and discussion on the literature related to the efficiency aspect of LLMs.
-There are also surveys on efficient Transformers~\cite{Tay2020EfficientTA} and their training methods~\cite{zhuang2023survey}.
+Although there are a few surveys on LLMs~\citep{Zhao2023ASO, chang2023survey, wang2023aligning, kaddour2023challenges}, this survey provides a focused review and discussion on the literature related to the efficiency aspect of LLMs.
+There are also surveys on efficient Transformers~\citep{Tay2020EfficientTA} and their training methods~\citep{zhuang2023survey}.
 In contrast, this survey specifically focuses on efficiency techniques designed for models of more than billions of parameters.
-We hope this survey together with the GitHub repo can help researchers and practitioners navigate through the literature and serve as a catalyst for inspiring further research on efficient LLMs.
+We hope this survey together with the GitHub repository can help researchers and practitioners navigate through the literature and serve as a catalyst for inspiring further research on efficient LLMs.